marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 With the depletion of available IPv4 address space, solutions have emerged to support forwarding of IPv4 traffic over IPv6-only intermediate hosts {{-mixed-nh}}.
-In the IXP environment, however, these networks would still require an IPv4 address to be assigned to allow for routing from and to legacy-only networks where IPv6 nexthops for IPv4 NLRIs {{-bgp-mixed-nh}} are not supported.
+In the IXP environment, however, these networks would still require an IPv4 address to be assigned to allow for routing from and to legacy-only networks where IPv6 next hops for IPv4 NLRIs {{-bgp-mixed-nh}} are not supported.

 This document specifies how to extend the Address Resolution Protocol (ARP) Proxy